This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Next, you’ll have to give Camtasia permission to several features of the OS, including system audio and screen capture, among others.

 Click Enable on each of the buttons, then OK on the dialog pop up.

 When you get to System Audio, you’ll be prompted to install a loopback audio plugin from Rogue Amoeba.
 Click Install.
 (Enter administrator credentials if prompted.)
 You’ll need this to capture audio from your MacBook Pro on-screen recordings.

-For Screen Capture, you’ll be required to open System Preferences to grant access.
-Click on the Open System Preferences button to do so.
+For Screen Capture, you’ll be required to open System Preferences (System Settings on macOS Ventura and above) to grant access.
+Click on the Open System Preferences (System Settings on macOS Ventura and above) button to do so.
 Unlock the Security & Privacy pane by clicking the padlock in the lower-left corner and entering your password.

 Then check the box for Camtasia.
 In that same pane, click on Accessibility and check the Camtasia box there too.
-Close System Preferences.
+Close System Preferences (System Settings on macOS Ventura and above).
 (You might need to quit and reopen Camtasia for the changes to take effect.)